HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Safe Control among Humans

-\textbf{Human Reachable Set} The human reachable set $\mathcal{R}^H_{k,i}$ is constructed as a combination of two approaches; see \cref{fig:hrs_examples}.
+\textbf{Human Reachable Set} The human reachable set $\mathcal{R}^H_{k,i}$ is constructed as a combination of two approaches, see \cref{fig:hrs_examples}.

 The reachable set \emph{complex} follows the body skeleton, similarly to \cite{schepp2022sara}: capsules connect adjacent joints of the torso and limbs, while spheres represent the head and hands.
 The radii expand over the time horizon according to a double-integrator model with bounded acceleration and velocity, plus offsets for the robot size.
-Although the complex reachable set closely follows the body joints, introducing 14 sets per timestep, the \emph{simplified} reachable set approximates the human body by a single cylinder.
-Its center is given by the reachable trajectories of the root joint, its radius by the maximum deviation of these trajectories inflated with an arm span and the robot size.
+Although the \emph{complex} reachable set closely follows the body joints, it introduces 14 sets per timestep.
+On the other hand, the \emph{simplified} reachable set approximates the human body by a single cylinder.
+Its center is given by the reachable trajectories of the root joint.
+Its radius is determined by the maximum deviation of these trajectories inflated with an arm span and the robot size.
 Both methods yield a conservative over-approximation of all possible human body states within the prediction interval, including worst-case antagonistic motion.

-We combine both types of reachable sets, using the complex model to capture short-term behavior and the simplified model for long-term planning after a switching time $t_s = 0.2s$.
+We combine both types of reachable sets, using the \emph{complex} model to capture short-term behavior and the \emph{simplified} model for long-term planning after a switching time $t_s = 0.2s$.
 As demonstrated in Section~\ref{sec:experiments}, this approach balances between computationally efficient constraint formulation, by reducing the number of constraints, and time-efficient short-term navigation.
+Furthermore, our reachable sets improve upon approaches that model humans as static 3D bounding boxes, such as \cite{song2024mpcobstacles}.
+In contrast, they capture the time-varying structure of full-body human motion, can be readily integrated into convex optimization problems, and remain computationally efficient to evaluate online.

 The dimensions of these primitives increase with the prediction horizon and depend on an \ac{MAV}-specific safety margin, the current estimated human body state, and conservative bounds on human motion dynamics \cite{schepp2022sara, giannoulaki2024walkingspeed}.
 In contrast, the \ac{MAV} reachable set $\mathcal{R}^R_k$ is computed exactly under the linearized dynamics and control limits.
-This intentional asymmetry, conservative for humans, exact for the \ac{MAV} is the key property ensuring safety guarantees.
+This intentional asymmetry, which is conservative for humans and exact for the \ac{MAV}, is the key property that ensures safety guarantees.

 \textbf{Constraint Definition} Let $\mathbf{m}_k \in \partial \mathcal{R}^H_{k,i}$ be the boundary point of the convex human reachable set closest to $\mathcal{R}^R_k$, and let $\mathbf{n}_k$ be the corresponding outward normal.
 The noncontainment condition is equivalent to the existence of a supporting hyperplane separating at least part of $\mathcal{R}^R_k$ from $\mathcal{R}^H_{k,i}$: